dafny-lang/dafny/docs/OnlineTutorial/ValueTypes.md

 }
 ```

-is a map which take the numbers 0-9 to their doubles.
+is a map which takes the numbers 0-9 to their doubles.
 This is also how you can remove a key from a map.
 For example, this expression
 removes the key 3 from an `int` to `int` map `m`:

 ```dafny